cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/CloudletSimple.rst

 CloudletSimple
 ^^^^^^^^^^^^^^

+.. java:constructor:: public CloudletSimple(long length, int pesNumber, UtilizationModel utilizationModel)
+   :outertype: CloudletSimple

+   Creates a Cloudlet with no priority or id.
+The id is defined when the Cloudlet is submitted to a \ :java:ref:`DatacenterBroker`\ .
+The file size and output size is defined as 1.

+   :param length: the length or size (in MI) of this cloudlet to be executed in a VM (check out \ :java:ref:`setLength(long)`\ )
+   :param pesNumber: number of PEs that Cloudlet will require
+   :param utilizationModel: a \ :java:ref:`UtilizationModel`\  to define how the Cloudlet uses CPU, RAM and BW.
+To define an independent utilization model for each resource, call the respective setters.

+   **See also:** :java:ref:`.setUtilizationModelCpu(UtilizationModel)`, :java:ref:`.setUtilizationModelRam(UtilizationModel)`, :java:ref:`.setUtilizationModelBw(UtilizationModel)`

+CloudletSimple
+^^^^^^^^^^^^^^

 .. java:constructor:: public CloudletSimple(long length, int pesNumber)
    :outertype: CloudletSimple

    Creates a Cloudlet with no priority or id.
 The id is defined when the Cloudlet is submitted to a \ :java:ref:`DatacenterBroker`\ .
 The file size and output size is defined as 1.

+   \ **NOTE:**\  By default, the Cloudlet will use a \ :java:ref:`UtilizationModelFull`\  to define CPU utilization and a \ :java:ref:`UtilizationModel.NULL`\  for RAM and BW.
+To change the default values, use the respective setters.

    :param length: the length or size (in MI) of this cloudlet to be executed in a VM (check out \ :java:ref:`setLength(long)`\ )
    :param pesNumber: number of PEs that Cloudlet will require